amerissa/ranger-multidomain-sync/readme.md

   - OS visibility to the different domains is already configured.
   - You have the groups you need to sync, it will sync the groups and the users belonging to those groups.
 Similar behavior to Ranger sync groups first with user map.
   - Python ldap and python-ldap packages are installed.
+  - It will not handle duplicate users, the domain with the higher priority will be synced first.
+Duplicate users on other domains will be ignored.

 ### Insturctions: